-Figure 5: Distributions of the measured refractive index (top plot), transparency A_0 (in percent, central plot), and scattering length L{scatt} (bottom plot) for the square 2 cm tiles.
-The red dashed lines indicate the specification limits.
+Figure 5: Distributions of the measured refractive index (top plot), A_0 (in percent, central plot), and L{scatt} (bottom plot) for the square 2 cm tiles.
+The red lines indicate the specification limits.

-Figure 6: Drawing of the CLAS12 RICH mirror system with their mounting joints (front view).
+Figure 6: Drawing of the CLAS12 RICH mirror system with their mounting joints.
 The 10 sub-mirrors of the spherical mirror face the two front planar mirrors.
-An array of planar mirrors, two on each side and one (not visible) on the bottom, completes the light-containment system.
+An array of planar mirrors, two in each side and one (not visible) on the bottom, completes the light containment system.